Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 The analysis of public transport in Ashfield-Kepnock shows that there are currently 15 operational transport stops.
-These stops offer a variety of bus services, with three individual routes providing a total of 61 weekly passenger trips.
-The accessibility of these transport services is rated as good, with residents typically located approximately 324 meters from the nearest stop.
+These stops cater to a mix of bus services, with three individual routes providing a total of 61 weekly passenger trips combined.
+The accessibility of these transport services is rated as good, with residents typically residing approximately 324 meters away from the nearest stop.

-On average, service frequency across all routes is around eight trips per day, which equates to roughly four weekly trips per individual stop.
+On average, there are eight trips per day across all routes, which translates to roughly four weekly trips per individual stop.

 Frequently Asked Questions - Transport